Hynst/WTS_cSVs_analysis/README.md

 ### Run analysis 1
 No need for instalation
-  1) Download bla.R RScript from repository
+  1) Download bla.R RScript from repository, ensure that R library "data.table" is include in your R library path
   2) Copy inputs to bla.R RScript folder:
      <br /> Only neccesary input file is normalized expression table on log2 scale in tab separetated format          "expression_table.tsv")
   3) Run bla.R RScript with appropriate parametres: